-- (i) Educational Psychology Service Janette Pateman is at present the link psychologist for Woodland Grange. - a) She contributes to the assessment of a child and identifying areas of need. - b) Can be involved in writing the provision of the Education Psychology Advice within an ECHP. - c) Can be involved in contributing to diagnosis meetings. - d) Liaises with parents. - e) Attends annual reviews if available or appropriate. - f) Has access to specialist support and advice (e.g. advice for children with severe emotional and behavioural difficulties) - (ii) CAMHS at Westcotes House
+- (i) Educational Psychology Service - - a) They contribute to the assessment of a child and support the work done identifying areas of need. - b) Can be involved in writing the provision of the Education Psychology Advice within an ECHP. - c) Can be involved in contributing to diagnosis meetings. - d) Liaises with parents. - e) Attends annual reviews if available or appropriate. - f) Has access to specialist support and advice (e.g. advice for children with severe emotional and behavioural difficulties)

+(ii) CAMHS - at Westcotes House